PhilipYip1988/python-tutorials/020_numeric_python_library/readme.md

 ![img_002](./images/img_002.png)

 To setup a Python Environment with the Scientific Libraries, it is recommended to use Mambaforge and the ```mamba``` package manager.
-See [Python Installation Windows, Linux and Mac](https://github.com/PhilipYip1988/python-tutorials/blob/main/001_install/readme.md)
+This is covered in detail in [Mambaforge Installation](https://github.com/PhilipYip1988/python-tutorials/blob/main/readme.md)

 Once imported, the module datamodel attributes ```__name__```, ```__version__``` and ```__path__``` can be examined: